Review: Disco Elysium

 4. Jägermeister

-I hit up the just-off-campus liquor store and brought the haul back to the Japan house dorm.
-I took pictures for the SA thread, and got started.
+I hit up the off campus liquor store and brought the haul back to the Japan house dorm.
+I took pictures for the forum thread and got started.

-I discovered that of the four the Bushmills was my favorite, and passed the next several hours in pleasant stages of online inebriation.
-About two-thirds through the bottle, it decided sleep was happening and I fell into bed.
+I discovered that of the four the Bushmills was my favorite, and passed the next several hours in pleasant stages of inebriation in the company of my fellow forum-goers.
+About two thirds through the Bushmills, the experiment ended and I went to bed.

 I woke up at 3:30 AM, staggered to the bathroom, and mostly made it to the toilet before my insides were outside.